OtimusOne/AFPAP/README.md

 - The pipeline accepts as input a protein sequence in FASTA format or a protein structure in PDB format.
 If a PDB file is not provided, the 3D structure of the protein can be predicted using [AlphaFold2](https://github.com/deepmind/alphafold).

-- A sequence-based analysis can be performed, including determining physicochemical properties and aligning the protein sequence against other databases such as [Pfam](https://pfam.xfam.org/) and [SwissProt/UniRef90](https://www.uniprot.org/).
+- A sequence-based analysis can be performed, including determining physicochemical properties and aligning the protein sequence against other databases such as [Pfam](https://pfam.xfam.org/) and [Swiss-Prot/UniRef90](https://www.uniprot.org/).

 - A structure-based analysis can be performed, including predicting the effect of amino acid substitutions over the protein stability using [SimBa2](https://github.com/kasperplaneta/SimBa2) and the detection of binding pockets using [P2Rank](https://github.com/rdk/p2rank).

 - A list of ligands can be specified in the PDB/MOL2 format.
 The binding affinity of the protein-ligand interactions can be predicted using [AutoDock Vina](https://github.com/ccsb-scripps/AutoDock-Vina).

 - The outputs obtained during each process are aggregated into a [MultiQC](https://github.com/ewels/MultiQC) HTML report.
 The analysis report presents the results in an interactive manner, including visualizing the three-dimensional protein structure using the [iCn3D](https://github.com/ncbi/icn3d) web viewer.
 The pipeline is being developed using [Nextflow](https://github.com/nextflow-io/nextflow).

+For upcomming updates and ideas see our [Roadmap](https://trello.com/b/IQGUyHVR/afpap-roadmap).

 # Installation <a name = "installation"></a>
 ### ***IMPORTANT:** This project is under active development.
 Momentarily the pipeline can only be utilized by manually installing the desired packages and tools.
 Support for Docker/Singularity containers represents a high-priority future update.*